srilekha511/WhartonMunicode/README.md

 !python prepare.py
 ```

-Your output should return the file path of the `train.bin` and the `val.bin`, most likely `/content/Wharton_Municode/data/municode`.
-The train.bin and val.bin files store the tokens of the training and validation files, respectively (tiktoken was used to tokenize the text to prepare it for training).
+Your output should return the file path of the `train.bin` and the `val.bin`, which should most likely be `/content/Wharton_Municode/data/municode`.
+The `train.bin` and `val.bin` files store the tokens of the training and validation files, respectively (`tiktoken` was used to tokenize the text to prepare it for training).
 The output should also print the number of training and validation tokens there are.
 For example, if we loaded in the municipal code for the city of Alvarado, Texas (the default dataset in this repository), it should print

 ```